 Below We List The Dangers…

-When you consider self-removal of dental-braces, there is a high possibility of losing your permanent teeth.
+When you consider removing braces yourself, there is a high possibility of losing your permanent teeth.
 This is possible because you might get the tooth at its vulnerable point when it is moving to the desired location.
-When a tooth is moving, it is shifting its position in the upper bone, which makes it lose and it can come out when you are removing the dental-braces with some force.
+When a tooth is moving, it is shifting its position in the upper bone, which makes it lose and it can come out when you are removing the braces with some force.

 Formation of Cavities